How to become a DevOps engineer

 The DevOps engineer is one of the positions that has garnered quite a bit of attention in recent years.
 For a better understanding of what such an engineer does, it’s important to know what DevOps actually means.
 In today’s article, we’ll explain all the details.

-DevOps is a concept that is explained in slightly different ways by almost every expert or professional literature.
-In simple terms, however, it can be said that it’s a specialized method dealing with software development.
+DevOps is a concept that almost every expert or literature explains a little differently.
+Simply put, it’s a specialized way of approaching software development.
 Its main aim is to improve collaboration and communication between developers and other specialists.

-The term DevOps is relatively new.
+DevOps is a relatively new term.
 The term was first coined around 2007 when experts began expressing concerns about the traditional software development model.
-It operated in a way that developers who wrote code worked independently and separately from those who deployed and further processed the code.
-Such processes often led to unnecessary errors or complications that could have been avoided with communication.
+It worked in such a way that developers who wrote code worked independently and separately from those who deployed and processed the code.
+Such processes often led to unnecessary errors or complications that could have been avoided by communication.

-The term DevOps originated from two English terms, namely development and operations, reflecting the integration of these disciplines into one continuous process.
+The term DevOps is derived from two English terms, development and operations, and reflects the integration of these disciplines into one continuous process.

-Devops engineer woman holding coffee and working on laptop
+Female devops engineer holding a cup of coffee and working on a laptop

 DevOps engineer uses various tools to automate processes

-The DevOps method brings numerous advantages, which is why it has become popular among many companies, organizations, and enterprises.
-The greatest of these is regular communication among experts working within the IT field.
-This increases the accuracy of results and reduces costs for financially demanding repairs.
+The DevOps methodology has many benefits, which is why it has become popular with many companies, organisations and businesses.
+The biggest of these is regular communication between IT professionals.
+This increases the accuracy of results and reduces the cost of expensive repairs.

-Currently, there is high demand for experienced DevOps engineers, especially in the banking and telecommunications sectors.
-However, interest is slowly increasing among companies operating in the e-commerce sector as well.
+Currently, there is a high demand for experienced DevOps engineers, especially in the banking and telecommunications sectors.
+However, interest is also slowly growing among companies in the e-commerce sector.

 How does DevOps work?